Custom Components

 Custom components allow developers to extend Reflex with their own components and share them with the Reflex community.
 This includes wrapping React components, as well as creating higher level Reflex components that encapsulate state and UI in a single class.

-• A reflex component subcommand that allows you to create, test, and publish custom components.
+subcommand that allows you to create, test, and publish custom components. - A new

 Reflex has many built-in components to get you started, but in some cases you may want to create your own components.
 Custom components makes it easy to extend Reflex with your own components.